 In June 2014, Exelon issued \$1.15 billion of junior subordinated notes in the form of 23 million equity units at a stated amount of \$50.00 per unit.
 Net proceeds from the issuance were \$1.11 billion, net of a \$35 million underwriter fee.
-The net proceeds are being used to finance a portion of the acquisition of PHI and for general corporate purposes.
+The net proceeds are being used to finance a portion of the acquisition and related costs and expenses for PHI and for general corporate purposes.
 Each equity unit represents an undivided beneficial ownership interest in Exelon's 2.50% junior subordinated notes due in 2024 and a forward equity purchase contract which settles in 2017.
 The junior subordinated notes are expected to be remarketed in 2017.